Last Updated on August 8, 2021 by

 Dachshund

-When they were brought into the United States, they just became a great companion dog, alongside its wrinkle-faced canine counterpart.
+When they were brought into the United States, they just became great companion dogs, alongside their wrinkle-faced canine counterparts.

 Dachshund Mix With A Pug Main Characteristics (Bullet Points: Temperament, Health, Training)